milavdabgar/Cyber-Security/Notes GPT Long.md

 Hacking, in its essence, is the process of exploiting vulnerabilities in computer systems, networks, or software applications to gain unauthorized access or control over them.
 It can be categorized into various types based on the intent and legality of the activities involved, and it is crucial to distinguish between ethical and unethical hacking practices.

-- **Definition**:
+#### Definition

 - **Hacking**: It refers to the act of identifying weaknesses in computer systems or networks and exploiting them to gain unauthorized access, modify data, or disrupt operations.
 Hackers may use a variety of techniques and tools to achieve their objectives, which can range from benign exploration to malicious intent.

-- **Types**:
-  - **White-Hat Hacking**: Also known as ethical hacking, this type involves hacking with permission and for constructive purposes.
-White-hat hackers aim to improve system security by identifying vulnerabilities and recommending solutions.
-They often work in roles such as penetration testers or security consultants.

-  - **Black-Hat Hacking**: This involves hacking without authorization for malicious purposes.
-Black-hat hackers exploit vulnerabilities to steal data, disrupt operations, or gain financial benefits illegally.
-Their actions are typically driven by personal gain or malicious intent.

-  - **Grey-Hat Hacking**: Grey-hat hackers fall between white-hat and black-hat hackers.
-They may discover vulnerabilities without permission but may not exploit them for personal gain.
-Grey-hat hackers might disclose vulnerabilities to the affected organization or community after discovery, sometimes in exchange for a reward or recognition.

-  - **Hacktivism**: This type involves hacking for political or social causes.
-Hacktivists may disrupt services or deface websites to promote their ideological or social agenda.
-While their motives may be driven by activism, their actions often fall into legal and ethical gray areas.

-- **Ethical vs Unethical Behavior**:
-  - **Ethical Hacking**: Ethical hackers operate within legal boundaries and with explicit permission to test and improve the security of systems.
-They adhere to ethical guidelines, respect privacy, and disclose vulnerabilities responsibly.
-Ethical hacking plays a crucial role in proactive cybersecurity measures and helps organizations identify and address vulnerabilities before malicious actors exploit them.

-  - **Unethical Hacking**: Unethical hacking involves unauthorized access to systems, data theft, disruption of services, and other illegal activities.
-It violates privacy, causes financial losses, and undermines trust in digital systems.
-Unethical hackers face legal consequences for their actions, as their activities are harmful and typically conducted without consent.

-Understanding the basics of hacking requires a clear distinction between ethical and unethical practices, recognizing the roles hackers play in cybersecurity, and the impacts their activities can have on individuals, organizations, and society at large.
+#### Hacking Terminology

+Here's an overview of essential hacking terminology:

+- **Vulnerability**: A weakness or flaw in a system's design, implementation, or operation that could be exploited to violate system security policies.

+- **Exploit**: A piece of software, a sequence of commands, or a technique used to take advantage of a vulnerability in a system or application to compromise its security.

+- **0-Day (Zero-Day)**: A vulnerability that is unknown to the software vendor or the public.
+Zero-day exploits target vulnerabilities that have not yet been patched or mitigated.

+- **Payload**: The malicious code or instructions delivered by an exploit to achieve a specific outcome, such as gaining unauthorized access or causing system damage.

+- **Buffer Overflow**: A type of vulnerability where a program writes data beyond the allocated buffer, potentially overwriting adjacent memory areas and causing the program to crash or execute arbitrary code.

+- **Rootkit**: Malicious software designed to gain administrator-level access to a computer system and hide its presence or the presence of other malicious software.

+- **Trojan (Trojan Horse)**: A type of malware disguised as legitimate software, often used to gain unauthorized access to a computer system or to steal data.

+- **Keylogger**: A type of software or hardware device that records keystrokes entered by a user, often used to capture sensitive information such as passwords and credit card numbers.

+- **Phishing**: A social engineering technique where attackers attempt to trick individuals into divulging sensitive information, such as login credentials or financial information, by masquerading as a trustworthy entity.

+- **Social Engineering**: Manipulating individuals to divulge confidential information or perform actions that compromise security, often exploiting human psychology rather than technical vulnerabilities.

+- **Backdoor**: A hidden method or vulnerability intentionally inserted into a system or application by its developer, allowing unauthorized access to the system.

+- **Brute Force Attack**: An automated technique for guessing passwords or encryption keys by systematically trying all possible combinations until the correct one is found.

-### Types of hacking
+### Types of Hacking

 | **Type of Hacking**     | **Description**                                                                                                                                 | **Intent**                                                   | **Legality**                | **Examples**                                              |
 |-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|-----------------------------|------------------------------------------------------------|